qundao/mirror-beautifulsoup4/doc/source/index.rst

 ``get_text()``
 --------------

-If you only want the text part of a document or tag, you can use the ``get_text()`` method.
+If you only want the human-readable text inside a document or tag, you can use the ``get_text()`` method.
 It returns all the text in a document or beneath a tag, as a single Unicode string::